buildkite/docs/pages/test_analytics/test_ownership.md

 # to the test-analytics team and not team-slug-1.
 *_spec.rb test-analytics #This is an inline comment.

-# Only Buildkite teams can be specified as test owners.
-Teams should
-# be identified by their slug.
-Teams must have
-# explicit access to the suite the test belongs to.
-In this example,
+# Teams must have explicit access to the suite the test belongs to.
-# the pipelines team owns all .rb files.
+# In this example, the pipelines team owns all .rb files.
 *.rb pipelines

-# In this example, packages owns any files in the spec/packages/
+# In this example, the packages team owns any files in the
-# directory at the root of the test directory and any of its
+# spec/packages/ directory at the root of the test directory and
-# subdirectories.
+# any of its subdirectories.
 /spec/packages/ packages

 # The `spec/features/*` pattern will match files like